f220b/GeeksForGeeks-POTD/README.md

 - **Language:** C++
 - **Automation:** [GfG To GitHub](https://github.com/AtharvaNanavate/GfG-To-GitHub) for syncing solved problems to this repo
 - **Stats sync:** GitHub Actions + Python (see [`scripts/update_stats.py`](scripts/update_stats.py))

+No manual editing, no stat images — just a clean table that stays in sync with my actual profile.

 ## 📌 About Me